Feynman diagram: Description

-In QED a vertex always has three lines attached to it: one bosonic line, one fermionic line with arrow toward the vertex, and one fermionic line with arrow away from the vertex.
+In QED each vertex has three lines attached to it: one bosonic line, one fermionic line with arrow toward the vertex, and one fermionic line with arrow away from the vertex.

-The vertices might be connected by a bosonic or fermionic propagator.
+Vertices can be connected by a bosonic or fermionic propagator.
 A bosonic propagator is represented by a wavy line connecting two vertices (•~•).
-A fermionic propagator is represented by a solid line (with an arrow in one or another direction) connecting two vertices, (•←•).
+A fermionic propagator is represented by a solid line with an arrow connecting two vertices, (•←•).

 The number of vertices gives the order of the term in the perturbation series expansion of the transition amplitude.